-During years 2000-2006, almost all of the increase in Latino households was in owner-occupied homes (86 percent).
-Latinos accounted for 54 percent of the increase in owner-occupied homes in Chicago and 47 percent of the increase in the suburbs.
+During years 2000-2006, almost all of the increase in Latino households was in owneroccupied homes (86 percent).
+Latinos accounted for 54 percent of the increase in owneroccupied homes in Chicago and 47 percent of the increase in the suburbs.

 Forty-five percent of mortgages (first liens) obtained by Latinos in 2006 were sub-prime loans - those with interest rates at least three percent higher than the prime treasury rate.
 Only 16 percent of mortgages obtained by non-Latino white residents were subprime loans.

 Recent data suggest that overcrowded housing conditions have increased on a national scale for Latinos.
-According to Baio el Mismo Techo, an analysis released by the Latino Policy Forum, reasons for overcrowding could be explained in two ways.
+Reasons for overcrowding could be explained in two ways.
 One is that higher numbers of people within housing units is a cultural preference, and that planners need to be aware of Latino culture when developing code enforcement policies and ordinances.
 The second explanation is that overcrowding is caused by economic and social factors related to low wages, expensive or sub-standard housing, and social marginalization.
-Local officials could address
+Local officials could address overcrowding by promoting an adequate supply of affordable housing.